-- 4) "[T]he organization must have effectively communicated its standards and procedures to agents and employees, e.g., by requiring participation in training programs and by the dissemination of publications;" 169 - 5) "[T]he organization must have taken reasonable steps to achieve compliance with its standards, e.g., by utilizing monitoring and auditing systems reasonably designed to ferret out criminal conduct by its agents and employees and by having in place and publicizing a reporting system whereby agents and employees can report criminal conduct within the organization without fear of retribution;"170 - 6) "[T]he standards must have been consistently enforced through appropriate disciplinary mechanisms;"171 and - 7) "[A]fter an offense has been detected, the organization must have taken all reasonable steps to prevent further similar offenses."
+- "[T]he organization must have had policies defining the standards and procedures to be followed by its agents and employees;" 166 - "[A] specific high-level person within the organization must have been designated and assigned ultimate responsibility to ensure compliance with those standards and procedures;" 167 - "[T]he organization must have used due care not to delegate significant discretionary authority to persons whom the organization knew, or should have known, had a propensity to engage in illegal activities;" 168 - "[T]he organization must have effectively communicated its standards and procedures to agents and employees, e.g., by requiring participation in training programs and by the dissemination of publications;" 169 - "[T]he organization must have taken reasonable steps to achieve compliance with its standards, e.g., by utilizing monitoring and auditing systems reasonably designed to ferret out criminal conduct by its agents and employees and by having in place and publicizing a reporting system whereby agents and employees can report criminal conduct within the organization without fear of retribution;" 170 - "[T]he standards must have been consistently enforced through appropriate disciplinary mechanisms;" 171 and - "[A]fter an offense has been detected, the organization must have taken all reasonable steps to prevent further similar offenses."
 172

 The published commentary also stated that an organization would not "ordinarily qualify" for the effective compliance program mitigating factor unless it also qualified for the mitigating factor requiring that no compliance personnel or person with "substantial managerial authority" knew about the violation.
-Credit for the "no knowledge" mitigating factor would be disallowed "if any person who held a policy-setting or legal compliance position within the organization or who exercised substantial managerial authority in carrying out the policies of the organization became aware of the offense [or through the exercise of due diligence should have known about the offense] and the organization subsequently failed to make a timely report of the offense to appropriate government authorities."
-Persons holding legal compliance positions were broadly defined to include "inside counsel and any other person who has significant responsibility for ensuring that the organization complies with requirements imposed by law."
-175
+173 Credit for the "no knowledge" mitigating factor would be disallowed "if any person who held a policy-setting or legal compliance position within the organization or who exercised substantial managerial authority in carrying out the policies of the organization became aware of the offense [or through the exercise of due diligence should have known about the offense] and the organization subsequently failed to make a timely report of the offense to appropriate government authorities."174 Persons holding legal compliance positions were broadly defined to include "inside counsel and any other person who has significant responsibility for ensuring that the organization complies with requirements imposed by law."175

 As in earlier drafts, the November 5, 1990 draft also included implementation of a compliance plan as a possible condition of probation.
 The Commission requested that public comment on the draft be received no later than December 10, 1990, and announced that it would conduct a public hearing on organizational sanctions on December 13, 1990, in Washington, D.C.
-777 On
+To December 3, 1990, the Commission extended the public comment period through January 10, 1991.